Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/grid-chart.md

 <img src="images/grid-chart-sorting.png" alt="Grid Chart Sorting Columns Options" class="responsive-img" width="42%"/>

 You can apply more than one sorting criteria.
-You will see small number icons appearing next to the existing column headers.
+Then, you will see small number icons appearing next to the existing column headers.
 The direction of the arrow will help you determine whether you applied ascending or descending sorting.